basicmachines-co/basicmachines.co/part_1_v3.md

 ## Where Theory Meets DIY

 The parallel between theoretical computer science and DIY culture might seem unexpected, but they're both about understanding systems from their foundations up.
-Just as punk said "here are three chords, now form a band," basic Turing machines say "here are simple operations, now compute anything."
+Punk said "here are three chords, now form a band."
+Basic Turing machines say "here are simple operations, now compute anything."
 And that's exactly what we're saying with Basic Machines: "here are the fundamental tools, now build your digital future."

 ## The Power of Basic Elements